SSL Pending Shopify: Why It Happens and How to Fix It

 Activating SSL on Shopify is usually straightforward, but there can be blockages.
 When an SSL certificate is pending, it commonly means domain configuration issues, external security settings, or propagation delays.

 It is important to find the problem quickly because it facilitates efficient resolution and, more importantly, keeps the site fully protected.
-Incorrect DNS records, among others, are possible causes for delays in effecting the change.
+Incorrect DNS records, among other factors, can cause delays in effecting the change.
 Even overlapping third-party services can create issues.

 Several issues may cause your Shopify SSL certificate to remain pending: